-Water or salt water (saline) flows through the cystoscope to fill the bladder.
-As this occurs, you will be asked to describe the feeling.
-Your answer will give information about your condition.
+Water or salt water (saline) flows through the tube to fill the bladder.
+As this occurs, you may be asked to describe the feeling.
+Your answer will give some information about your condition.

-If any tissue looks abnormal, a small sample can be taken (biopsy) through the cystoscope and sent to a lab to be tested.
+If any tissue looks abnormal, a small sample can be taken (biopsy) through the tube.
+This sample will be sent to a lab to be tested.

 How to Prepare for the Test

-Ask your health care provider if you should stop taking any medicines that could thin your blood.
+Ask your provider if you should stop taking any medicines that could thin your blood.

 How the Test will Feel

-You may feel slight discomfort when the cystoscope is passed through the urethra into the bladder.
+You may feel slight discomfort when the tube is passed through the urethra into the bladder.
 You will feel an uncomfortable, strong need to urinate when your bladder is full.